Foreign exchange guide to Jordan and the Jordanian dinar

 You should especially compare your own bank's exchange rates to those available from Money Transfer specialists to see how much you can save - we make that calculation easy in the below table.

 When sending money to Jordan it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :

-Use our Send to Jordanian Dinar calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Jordanian Dinar deposited into the recipient bank account and less margins and fees kept by the banks!
+Use the above calculator to compare the exchange rates of FX specialist providers rates versus your bank's standard rates you can hopefully save around 5% and maybe more - end result is more Jordanian dinar deposited into the recipient bank account and less margins and fees kept by the banks!

 Managing your money effectively while living and working abroad can be challenging, but there are several steps you can take to ensure that your finances are in order.

 By following these tips and managing your money effectively, you can reduce financial stress and enjoy your experience living or doing business in Jordan.

 The cost of living in Jordan is very affordable.
 Most basic goods and services are very reasonably priced, and expatriates will find that their cost of living is significantly lower than in many other countries.

 Jordan is a relatively easy place to adjust to as an expat.
 There is a significant international community in the country, which can make finding friends and getting settled a relatively easy process.
 Additionally, the country is relatively safe and stable, which can be a big draw for expats looking for a sense of stability in their new home.
 However, it is important to note that Jordan is a conservative country, and expats should be respectful of local customs and culture.